-An observational, retrospective, unicentric cohort study was performed at the Liver Transplant Unit of our center.
-Adult patients undergoing LT between January 2012 and December 2017 were included and followed up until January 2020.
+We conducted an observational, retrospective, unicentric cohort study at the Liver Transplant Unit of our centre.
+We included adult patients undergoing LT between January 2012 and December 2017.
+They were followed up until January 2020.
 Patients undergoing liver re-transplantation, or combined heart or lung-liver transplantation were excluded.
 Data were collected until death or last hospital visit.
-Pre-LT variables included: recipient demographics (age, gender), etiology of liver disease, presence of hepatocellular carcinoma (HCC), HIV status, tobacco use, model-for-end-stage liver disease (MELD), and Child-Pugh pre-LT.
-The presence of CV risk factors pre-LT was recorded, including diabetes mellitus (DM), arterial hypertension (AHT), dyslipidemia, renal insufficiency (RI), and obesity (BMI > 30) (8), defined according to the WHO (9).
-All patients were evaluated by echocardiogram and EKG prior to liver transplantation.
-MS was defined using the 2001 guidelines from the National Cholesterol Education Program Adult Treatment Panel III and 2004 revision by the American Heart Association and National Heart, Lung and Blood Institute (ATP III).
-The presence (or treatment) of 3 or more of the following features was considered to be MS: obesity $(BMI \ge 30 \text{ kg/m}^2 \text{ as surrogate for waist circumference})$, diabetes (plasma glucose > 126) mg/dl), blood pressure (\geq 130/85 mmHg), triglycerides \geq 150 mg/ml, and high-density lipoprotein < 40 mg/dl in males and < 50 mg/dl in females (10).
-All the features of MS were considered if they were present at least 6 months before LT.
+Pre-LT variables included: recipient demographics (age, gender), aetiology of liver disease, presence of hepatocellular carcinoma (HCC), HIV status, tobacco use, model-for-end-stage liver disease (MELD), and Child-Pugh pre-LT.
+We recorded the presence of CV risk factors pre-LT that included diabetes mellitus (DM), arterial hypertension (AHT), dyslipidemia, obesity and renal insufficiency (RI) and obesity (BMI>30) (8), defined according to the WHO (9).
+All patients were evaluated by echocardiogram and EKG pre liver transplantation.
+MS was defined using the 2001 guidelines from the National Cholesterol Education Program Adult Treatment Panel III and 2004 revision by the American Heart Association and National Heart, Lung, and Blood Institute.
+(ATP III).
+The presence (or treatment) of 3 or more of the following features: obesity (BMI \geq 30 kg/m2 as surrogate for waist circumference), diabetes (plasma glucose > 126 mg/dl), blood pressure (\geq 130/85 mmHg), triglycerides \geq 150 mg/ml and High-density lipoprotein < 40 mg/dl in men and < 50 mg/dl in women (10).
+All the features of the MS were considered if they were present at least 6 months before LT.

-Post-LT variables recorded 12 months after LT included: presence of CVRF, laboratory results, clinical outcomes including death (early death < 6 months and late death > 6 months), CVE, and de novo tumors.
+Post-LT variables recorded 12 months after LT included: presence of CVRF, laboratory results, clinical outcomes including death (early death < 6 months and late death > 6 months), CVE and de novo tumours.

-The CVE included in this study were acute coronary syndrome, ischemic/hemorrhagic stroke, heart failure, sudden death, peripheral artery disease, arrhythmias such as atrial fibrillation (AF)/flutter, and thromboembolic phenomena.
-CVE occurring in the setting of sepsis, hemorrhage or during surgery were excluded.
-The tumors recorded were non-melanoma skin tumors, gastrointestinal, lung, gynecological, ENT, and hematological.
+The CVE included in this study were acute coronary syndrome, ischemic/ haemorrhagic stroke, heart failure, sudden death, peripheral artery disease, arrhythmias such as atrial fibrillation (AF) /flutter and thromboembolic phenomena.
+CVE occurring in the setting of sepsis, haemorrhage or during the surgery were excluded.
+The tumours recorded were no melanoma skin, gastrointestinal, lung, gynaecological, otolaryngology and haematological.

-This study was approved by our institutional ethics committee at the Institute and conducted according to the Declaration of Helsinki.
-All the variables were collected under the signature of the data protection document.
+This study was approved by our institutional ethics committee of the Investigation Institute, and conducted according to the declaration of Helsinki.
+All the variables have been collected under the signature of the data protection document.
 This manuscript adheres to the STROBE statement guidelines for reporting observational studies.